Welcome,

 Pokémon

 Pokémon, directly translated from Japanese as “Pocket Monsters,” is considered one of the most successful franchises in the world.
 It started as a video game in 1996 and rapidly grew into a card game, TV series, films, Pokémon figurines, and other related media.
-As of May 2025, the rarest Pokémon card was still the 1998 Pikachu Illustrator Card, while the most expensive Pokémon collectible was the Pokémon 2000 film frame, and surprisingly, the most valuable Funko Pop! was actually one never officially released: the #843 Charizard (Metallic).
-For Pokémon collectors in Australia and around the world, these represent highly sought-after items.
+As of June 2025, the rarest Pokémon card was still the 1998 Pikachu Illustrator Card, while the most expensive Pokémon collectible was the Pokémon 2000 film frame, and surprisingly, the most valuable Funko Pop! was actually one never officially released: the #843 Charizard (Metallic).
+The most valuable Pokémon cards in Australia and around the globe involve Pikachu, Charizard and Umbreon.
+For Pokémon collectors in Australia and around the world, these represent highly sought-after items!

 Poké Highlight